yashasvisingh14/MachineLearningEngineerWithMicrosoftAzure03/README.md

 * training_data is the training data to be used within the experiment.
 Here train_data is a TabularDataset loaded from a CSV file.
 * experiment_timeout_minutes defines how long, in minutes, the experiment should continue to run, in our case its 60 minutes.
 * label_column_name is the name of the label column.
 Here the target column is 'target' which specifies whether a person has heart disease (1) or not (0).
-* Retrieved and saved the best automl model.
+* Retrieved and saved the best automl model(MaxAbsScaler and LightGBM).

 ### Results
 In this experiment, AutoML generated a best fitted model MaxAbsScaler and LightGBM algorithm and has shown an accuracy of 1.00.
 For some datasets, it is possible for several classifiers to achieve perfect scores.
 The screenshot of the Best Model Summary is being provided.